-There are many reasons why nutrition science is really quite problematic, and I’m going to write about this in more detail in the near future.
-But I think it might help at least to explain for now why, when I’m looking for reliable scientific evidence to backup the health claims made for food, drinks or specific nutrients, I tend to favour systematic reviews or meta-analyses.
+There are many reasons why nutrition science is really quite problematic, and you’ll hear more from me on that from time-to-time.
+But I think it might help at least to explain here why, when I’m looking for reliable scientific evidence to backup the health claims made for food, drinks or specific nutrients, I tend to favour systematic reviews or meta-analyses.

 What these involve, in very basic terms, is a group of qualified reviewers looking for all the latest smaller scientific studies that have been conducted on a particular topic, and then pooling all their results into one big review to see what they tell us overall.